 I am a Research Assistant Professor in the Baruch Institute for Marine and Coastal Sciences at the University of South Carolina.
 I received my Ph.D. in civil engineering from the University of Central Florida (UCF) and worked two years as a postdoctoral research associate in the Center for Coastal resiliency (CCR) at Louisiana State University (LSU).
 I have earned a B.S. in mechanical engineering from Semnan University in Semnan, Iran; an M.S. in energy conversion from the University of Tehran in Tehran, Iran; and completed my second M.S. in mechanical engineering at the University of California, Riverside in Riverside, CA.

-I am a reviewer for Journal of Marine Science and Engineering, Journal of Water, Journal of Hydrogeology & Hydrologic Engineering, Journal of Sustainable Cities and Society, Journal of Modeling and Simulation in Engineering, Journal of Advances in Mechanical Engineering, Journal of Water Resources Planning and Management, Journal of Computational Water, Energy, and Environmental Engineering, IAHR World Congress, and Netherlands Organisation for Scientific Research (NWO).
+I am a reviewer for National Science Foundation (NSF), Journal of Marine Science and Engineering, Journal of Water, Journal of Hydrogeology & Hydrologic Engineering, Journal of Sustainable Cities and Society, Journal of Modeling and Simulation in Engineering, Journal of Advances in Mechanical Engineering, Journal of Water Resources Planning and Management, Journal of Computational Water, Energy, and Environmental Engineering, IAHR World Congress, and Netherlands Organisation for Scientific Research (NWO).